MRF-UTILITY/MRF/README.md

 ## 💬 Support

 Have questions, suggestions, or running into issues?
-Reach out via the [Issues](../../issues) section on GitHub.
+Reach out for any required help via the [Issues](../../issues) section on GitHub.
 Happy to help!